Michael Knowles (political commentator): Political commentary

-Knowles joined the The Daily Wire in 2016 as a guest and cultural correspondent for The Andrew Klavan Show.
+Knowles joined The Daily Wire in 2016 as a guest and cultural correspondent for The Andrew Klavan Show.
 Starting in 2017, he began the Michael Knowles Show, a daily political podcast, also under The Daily Wire.

 In April 2019, Knowles gave a speech at an event sponsored by the Young America's Foundation at the University of Missouri–Kansas City titled "Men Are Not Women."
 When students protested the event, one assaulted him and sprayed him with an unknown mixture (later determined to be lavender oil).
 The student was subdued by police and later charged for several violations.
 Chancellor C. Mauli Agrawal initially condemned Knowles and praised the protests, before clarifying the university is committed to free speech after backlash.
 Knowles criticized the response while several Missouri lawmakers threatened to cut the school's budget.

-During the first impeachment proceedings of President Donald Trump in January 2020, Knowles and U.S. Senator Ted Cruz launched the podcast Verdict with Ted Cruz to discuss the trial.
+During the first impeachment proceedings of President Donald Trump in January 2020, Knowles and U.S. senator Ted Cruz launched the podcast Verdict with Ted Cruz to discuss the trial.
 The podcast became the number one podcast on iTunes for a period of time.
 He co-hosted the podcast until October 2022, leaving when it was acquired by iHeartRadio due to contractual reasons.

 In January 2021, radio network Westwood One syndicated the Michael Knowles Show to help target a young conservative demographic.
 The network decided to not renew the show in 2024.
+In 2025, The Wall Street Journal described him as one of the most prominent Catholic political commentators in the American conservative movement.

 Publications

 In February 2017, Knowles released an empty book called Reasons to Vote for Democrats: A Comprehensive Guide.
 The book, which contained 266 empty pages, became a bestseller on Amazon.
 President Donald Trump endorsed the book after Knowles appeared on Fox & Friends, where he highlighted the book and praised Trump's foreign policy.

-Knowles published his second book, Speechless: Controlling Words, Controlling Minds, in 2021.
+Knowles published the book Speechless: Controlling Words, Controlling Minds, in 2021.
 According to Publishers Weekly, it was the number one weekly bestseller for hardcover nonfiction with 17,500 copies sold.
 It was the number two bestseller for nonfiction on Audible.

 Knowles wrote the introduction to the 70th anniversary edition of God and Man at Yale by William F. Buckley Jr.

 Views

 Gender and sexuality

 Knowles stated his opposition to same-sex marriage, saying "marriage is between a man and a woman."

 Knowles is known for his anti-trans rhetoric.
 During a speech at the Conservative Political Action Conference in March 2023, Knowles argued that "If [transgenderism] is false, then for the good of society, transgenderism must be eradicated from public life entirely – the whole preposterous ideology."
-His comments were criticized by multiple people and organizations, such as Humans Right Campaign, the Anti-Defamation League, and the American Constitution Society.
-Multiple outlets and organizations highlighted the comments as being 'genocidal' in nature.
-Knowles defended the rhetoric, stating that the outlets were being libelous, and that he was referring to "transgenderism" as an ideology.
+His comments were criticized by multiple people and organizations, such as the Human Rights Campaign, the Anti-Defamation League, and the American Constitution Society.
+Multiple outlets and organizations said that the comments were "blatantly genocidal" and that they could exacerbate "genocidal fervor".
+Knowles defended his stance, stating that the outlets were being libelous, and that he was referring to what he called the ideology of "transgenderism", rather than to transgender people.